Allison Druin: Books

-Recognition
+Awards and honors

 Druin and Ben Bederson won the ACM SIGCHI Social Impact Award in 2010, for developing the International Children's Digital Library.
+In 2014, Druin became an ACM Distinguished Member.
 Druin was elected as a Fellow of the Association for Computing Machinery in 2016, "for contributions to creating information and computing technologies with and for children".
 In the same year she was elected to the CHI Academy.